sashaNull/OverTheWire-Bandit-Writeup/README.md

 This level is also a straightforward giveaway.
 As suggested by the level's hint, run **ls** to examine the current directory, then **cat** the **readme** file to view its information.

 If you don't understand the meaning behind any of these commands.
-Wel, try to read the manual pages! man is the name of the command that pulls up manpages.
-So you use man by doing this:
+Well, try to read the manual pages! **man** is the name of the command that pulls up manpages.
+So you use **man** by doing this:

 ```
 $ man [name of program you are interested in]